xmarduel/pycut/README.md

 ---------------------------
 - tabs "on the fly" (no need to define them in the svg file)
 - flip X/Y in GCode (good for my machine - the "1419" one -)
-- can handle polygons as well as lines ("opened paths")
+- can handle polygons as well as lines ("closed paths" and "opened paths")

 See the Wiki page for more.